Space Shuttle Inspiration: History

 The mockup was constructed by North American Rockwell in 1972 at its facility in Downey, California.
 Designed to match the approximate size and shape of a Space Shuttle orbiter, it was presented to NASA and the United States Congress to support approval of the Space Shuttle program.
 Because of this, it's often called "the first Space Shuttle".
-After the approval of the project, Rockwell used it as an engineering mockup, and it was critical tool for the design of hydraulic systems and cable harnesses for the production orbiters, as well as for test-fitting flight hardware.
+After the approval of the project, Rockwell used it as an engineering mockup, and it was a critical tool for the design of hydraulic systems and cable harnesses for the production orbiters, as well as for test-fitting flight hardware.

 Following its use, the mockup was abandoned at the Downey facility, which was later acquired by Boeing.
 After Boeing closed the site in 1999, the mockup was wrapped in Tyvek sheeting and relocated within the facility to accommodate a film studio.
 When the site began redevelopment, efforts were made to find a permanent home for the shuttle.

 In July 2012, the developers of the property arranged for the mockup to be placed on temporary display at the Columbia Memorial Space Center, located on a portion of the former Rockwell site.
 The mockup was officially named Inspiration on September 24, 2012, as it was the inspiration for all future orbiters.

 In May 2013, the City of Downey received a $3 million federal loan to construct a community center to house the mockup.
 However, the city council later voted to return it to storage pending the hiring of an executive director to lead the project.
 On March 4–5, 2014, the structure was disassembled and moved to the city’s maintenance yard.